 Irish people have a great sense of volunteering and sharing their expertise (i.e. Sports).
-Volunteering Ireland statistics show that 28.4% of adults volunteer in the community; 65% are aged 45 and older.
-This unpaid and unrecognised work is of economic value to the country.
-There needs to be a method developed to measure, record and report the monetary value of volunteering to the economy, reflected in Eurostat figures.
-Many retired medical professionals volunteered to help with the COVID-19 pandemic.
+Volunteering Ireland statistics show that 28.4% of adults volunteer in the community of those, 65% are aged 45 and older.
+This is unpaid and unrecognised work that is of economic value to the country.
+There needs to be a method developed to measure, record and report the economic value of volunteering to the economy, reflected in Eurostat figures.
+Many retired medical professionals stepped in as volunteers to help with the COVID -19 pandemic.
 However, doctors over 70 years were rejected, which is discriminatory.

-Other people volunteered for contact tracing and provided meals and delivery services to isolated and vulnerable people.
+Other people volunteered for contact tracing, provided meals and delivery services to those alone, isolated and vulnerable.
 Becoming a volunteer presents an opportunity for personal growth, building capacity and a sense of community.
-Volunteering could be better developed regarding mentoring in schools and the workplace and contribute to non-formal lifelong learning.
-We must nurture volunteerism and appreciate the quality and diverse services volunteers provide to the community.
+Volunteering could be better developed in schools and the workplace in terms of mentoring and contribute to non-formal lifelong learning.
+We must nurture volunteerism and appreciate the quality and diverse range of services volunteers provide to the community.
 Volunteers must be recognised and valued.